spinualexandru/clammy/README.md

 - [ ] Make tray popup seem like it's connecting with the bar

 #### Workspaces
-- [ ] Make the workspace change look animated
+- [x] Make the workspace change look animated

 #### Clock
 - [ ] Dropdown Clock

 ### Gemeral
+- [x] Sync colors from Matugen

 #### Performance
-- [ ] Improve memory usage
+- [x] Improve memory usage

 #### Nice to have
 - [ ] Sync the border of the status bar with the laptop